rails/rails/guides/source/maintenance_policy.md

 releases of [npm packages][] provided by Rails.
 This means that instead of the equivalent gem version `7.0.1.4`, the npm package will be versioned `7.0.104`.

+The version will be calculated as `X.Y.Z0A`, where `A` is the security release.

 [npm packages]: https://www.npmjs.com/org/rails